 Our husbands are men.
 And if they’re godly, they’re masculine (yes I did, pun intended.).
 So we really need to work on being truly feminine.
 God created us different for their pleasure.
 Our touch, our tone, our facial expressions and body language should all be soft and gentle.
 Yes, even the fruit of our lips should be pleasant.

 “She openeth her mouth with wisdom; and in her tongue is the law of kindness.”
 (Proverbs 31:26)

 13. Being more intimate with him

 Now I told you that I’m working on being more affectionate but that doesn’t mean that I’m withholding sex.
 There’s a difference.
 For instance, I may not always want to cuddle afterwards but I do want to have sex with my husband.
 I have no desire to withdraw myself, and neither should you.
 This is the enemy’s doing.
 God designed sex specifically for marriage.
 The devil has perverted it.
 If you’re having problems in your godly marriage I’m willing to bet that you aren’t having enough (or good enough!) sex.
 And by good enough, I don’t mean all of that demonic stuff you did when you were of the world.
-My husband and I aren’t acting like animals or perverted like homosexuals (using props or having anal and oral sex.)
+My husband and I aren’t acting like animals or perverted like homosexuals.
 We make holy love before the Lord.
 And He blesses us with real intimacy and love for each other.
 This is how my husband really gets to know me.
 Remember, in order to effectively communicate with them we have to become fluent in their languages.
 And if you have any complaints, don’t nag your husband.
 Go and pray because your issue is really with God (He’s the one who designed our husbands to need sex in this way.
 By the way, I am not excusing a husband who is full of lust and lacks self control.
 That husband needs deliverance.
 I’m just speaking in a general sense.).

 14. Taking care of yourself